Axanar: Wheels in Motion

 Wheels in Motion!
 It’s baa-ack.
 Just look at all the wheels in motion!
 On February 22, 2016, Axanar was required to answer the lawsuit brought against it by CBS/Paramount.
 Instead of answering, Axanar moved to dismiss.

 I’ll do my best to break it down as I see it.
 This is going to be more than one blog post as there are a lot of documents and I want you to be able to see them all and load them within a reasonable amount of time.
-For all of the images, you can click on them and get to a larger copy on Photobucket (Photobucket is sometimes a little slow loading, so thank you for your patience).
+For all of the images, you can ask me for them.
 Want to right-click and copy the documents?
 They’re public record.
 Help yourself.

 Three documents were filed by the defense.
 Let’s look at the first two in turn.
 Then I’ll cover the plaintiff’s two initial response documents.
 But the motion itself will be in another blog post, due to the sheer number of images.
 I apologize in advance for any confusion this may cause.